aryehraber/statamic-captcha/README.md

 **Protect your Statamic forms using a Captcha service.**

-This addon allows you to protect your Statamic forms from spam and abuse using [Google reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) and [hCaptcha](https://hcaptcha.com/?r=eaeeea7cd23c).
+This addon allows you to protect your Statamic forms from spam using [Google reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) and [hCaptcha](https://hcaptcha.com/?r=eaeeea7cd23c).

 After the initial setup, all you need to do is add the `{{ captcha }}` tag inside your forms, easy peasy!
 See further details below...